knuutti/knuutti/README.md

 ---
 ## About me
-I'm a first year Master's student in Data-Centric Engineering, majoring in Applied Matchematics.
+I'm a second year Master's student in Data-Centric Engineering, majoring in Computer Vision and Pattern Recognition.
 In my studies, I familiarize myself with artificial intelligence and machine learning, the processing of large datasets, modeling uncertainty, as well as computational and statistical methods.

 I graduated as B.Sc in Computational Engineering in August 2024.
 I minored in Software Engineering and love to do my own projects and participate in programming challenges.
 I usually code in Python or MATLAB, but I have also some experience with C, C#, Java, Lua and Javascript.